transp-or/scalable_choice_based_optimization_w_decomposition_and_breakpoints/pricing/README.md

 ## 🔧 Setup

 # create python environment
 # warning: this took several hours of package resolving on my machine.
-Might be easier to just run it on an empty environment and hope it works by just adding packages iteratively
+Might be easier to just run it on an empty environment and just add the required packages iteratively
 conda env create -f pricing.yml -n pricing

 # activate python environment